 Are you a highly motivated independent student looking for a chance to get involved with exciting research in the emerging field of data science?
 Do you learn by actually working on real problems?
-Would you like to become an expert SAS programmer (prior knowledge not required, but desire to learn required.
-Similar to R.)?
-Would you like to get a job in the health informatics field?
-There is an opening for a chance to work on exciting research in data intensive health problems.
+Would you like to become an expert SAS programmer (prior knowledge not required, but desire to learn required. )?

 The Population Informatics Lab applies informatics, data science, and computational methods to the increasingly large digital traces available to advance public health, social science, and population research.
 This research group is a joint effort between UNC-CH and Texas A&M. Dr. Kum, the lead, is a data scientist with training in both computer science and Health and has worked with many computer science students to do research on health informatics problems.
 For more information poke around other sections of this website.

-If you are interested in our research, please email the following materials to Dr. Hye-Chung Kum directly: kum (at) tamhsc (dot) edu
+If you are interested in our research, please email Dr. Hye-Chung Kum directly: kum (at) tamu (dot) edu by February 5, 2019.